1 Kings 19:3-5a (ANIV)

 Link to related Map

-Click blue bar below to see Map of Southern Israel showing 10 mile radius around Beersheba and Elijah’s possible wilderness location with purchase option:
+Click colour bar below to see Map of Southern Israel showing 10 mile radius around Beersheba and Elijah’s possible wilderness location with purchase option:

 View/Buy this map